 - Separation Anxiety

-Actually, this is very common for puppies because they haven’t seen all the stimulus out there.
+Actually, this is very common for puppies because they haven’t seen all the stimuli out there.
 Which means that they never had experienced the sounds and smells and other stuff around.

 When you walking with your dog, they need a couple of seconds to get used to their surroundings.